bingeli1212/nitrile-preview/doc/DOC-diagram.md

 updnprotractor   | 7x3.5            | upper-center
 ```

-- (a) For the radical the height is always 2, but the width might be changed to
+a.
+For the radical the height is always 2, but the width might be changed to
   a differen width if the 'radicallength' attribute is set to a different
   number.
 The default width is 4.

-- (b) For each shape, the 'sx' and 'sy' attributes can each be set to a
+b.
+For each shape, the 'sx' and 'sy' attributes can each be set to a
   different quantity, for which they each acts as a scalar that is to scale the
   width and height of the shape.
 For example, we can scale the protractor
   horizontally by half and vertically by two-third if we were to do the